Variational Neural Stochastic Differential Equations with Change Points: Proposed Methodology

 where the inner expectation is taken with respect to $p_{\bftheta}(\z_{\rm obs}|\z_0)$.
 For almost all choices of latent drift and diffusion of the neural SDE, this expression is intractable, but can be approximated using a nested Monte Carlo estimator:

 where $\z_{\rm obs}^{(j, m)}\sim p_{\bftheta}(\z_{\rm obs}|\z_0^{(m)})$ is sampled via an SDE solver and $\z_0^{(m)}\sim q_{\bfphi}(\z_0|\x_{\rm obs})$ for $j=1,\ldots,J$ and $m=1,\ldots, M$.
 The mean-squared error (MSE) of this estimator converges to 0 at a rate of ${\cal O}(\frac{1}{J}+\frac{1}{M})$ \cite{rainforth2018nesting}, implying that the estimator is consistent (i.e., converges in probability to the true expected log-likelihood).
-By standard results in stochastic optimization, this should guarantee that the optimization of the ELBO will converge (in expectation) to a local optimum of the model parameters, since one component of the ELBO can be approximated via a consistent estimator (expected log-likelihood) and the other component can be computed analytically (KLD).
-As a remark, stochastic gradients of $\widehat{\cal E}_{\bftheta, \bfphi}$ can be obtained either via the adjoint sensitivity method \cite{zhuang2020adaptive} or by backpropagating through the SDE solver \cite{kidger2021efficient}.
-Furthermore, under standard choices for the variational approximation (i.e., Gaussian), the reparametrization trick can still be applied to obtain low variance stochastic gradients of ${\cal L}_{\bftheta, \bfphi}(\x_{\rm obs})$.
+By standard results in stochastic optimization, this should guarantee that the optimization of the ELBO will converge (in expectation) to a local optimum of the model parameters, since one component of the ELBO can be approximated via a consistent estimator (expected log-likelihood) and the other component can be computed analytically (KLD). {In practice}, stochastic gradients of $\widehat{\cal E}_{\bftheta, \bfphi}$ can be obtained {"backpropagating through the SDE solver", for which there are a variety of different approaches including the Euler-Maruyama method, the pathwise method \cite{yang1991monte}, and the adjoint sensitivity method \cite{li2020scalable}.
+The Euler-Maruyama method solves the SDE using finite differences, generating a sample path using a sequence of Gaussian state transitions.
+The reparameterization trick typically employed in VAE training can easily be applied since each transition is Gaussian, enabling low variance stochastic gradients.
+The pathwise method is considered to be the continuous-time analog to the reparameterization trick, while the adjoint sensitivty method works by solving a SDE whose solution is the desired gradient.
+In this work, we consider the Euler-Maruyama solver, but note that both the pathwise method and the adjoint sensitivity method can easily be utilized as well.
+For more information on the advantages and disadvantages of each solver, we refer to \cite{li2020scalable}, which provides a nice summary.}